 Every day hundreds of billions of emails are sent across the internet, and unfortunately, a sizeable chunk is malicious, unwanted spam.
 To make sure your inbox isn’t overwhelmed with undesired email mail clients like Outlook as well as security software take a conservative approach when choosing to block or allow email from reaching the recipient's inbox.

 While there’s no way to guarantee your email will never end up in someone’s spam box or completely blocked by security software, we can definitely help mitigate these problems as much as possible.
-There’s plenty of information out there on this topic, but understanding our customers, these are two easy to manage actions that have shown to deliver the best results.
+There’s plenty of information out there on this topic, but here are the easy-to-manage actions that have shown to deliver the best results: